Team-SPICY/spicy-mafia/frontend/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ### Requirements

-3 lines: You must install the node_modules folder before running the react webapp.
+You must install the node_modules folder before running the react webapp.
+Enter the command, "npm install" to do so while in the front end directory.
 In addition, install yarn in order to run the webapp.
 ### Code Splitting

 This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting